Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 2. independently search for the right solution;

-4. analyze the results on your own.
+4. independently analyze the results obtained.

 Project work

-The first step is choosing a topic.
+The first stage is Selecting a topic.

 1. What do I know?